How Biden’s support for the All-Star Game boycott divided Democrats in Georgia

 After Biden’s remarks, representatives of Abrams, Ossoff and other Georgia Democrats made contact with the White House officials to highlight their opposition, according to the people familiar with the situation.
 The point of the conversations was not to fault Biden but to get on the same page and stress that many Democrats in Georgia were still eager to keep the game in the state, the people familiar with the talks said.

 The economic repercussions of the move are significant.
 In Cobb County, where the game was to be held, tourism officials estimated the move to Colorado could cost the area $100 million, including the revenue from some 8,000 hotel rooms that had been booked for the game.
-The impact is likely to fall hardest on low-income and minority residents who work in the service sector.
+The impact is likely to fall hardest on low-

-The economic damage explains why many Georgia Democrats — including some who have organized against the state’s new voting law — oppose the MLB boycott.
+The economic damage explains why many Georgia Democrats — including some who have organized against the state’s new voting law — oppose MLB’s boycott.

 “I absolutely oppose and reject any notion of boycotting Georgia,” Ossoff said in a statement the day after Biden’s interview.
 “Georgia welcomes business, investment, jobs, opportunity, and events.
 In fact, economic growth is driving much of the political progress we have seen here.
 Georgia welcomes the world’s business.”